 Puzzle Box XL

 A latent diffusion model (LDM) geared toward illustration, style composability, and sample variety.
-Addresses a few deficiencies with the SDXL base model.
+Addresses a few deficiencies with the SDXL base model; feels more like an SD 1.x with better resolution and much better prompt adherence.

 • Architecture: SD XL (base model is v1.0)